yousifnimah/Vue3-Lock-UI/readme.md

       <!--UI kits that you want to lock with password -->
     </VLockUI>
     ```

 <hr />

 - Blur

-  To change background to backdrop blur
+  Change the background to a backdrop blur.

     ```
     Type: Boolean